VihaanLearnsCode/tiletrials/README.md

   2) Add better plots - the current line plots can be confusing
   3) Add a frontend for users ??

-# Project 2: Full Sequence Solver
+# Project 2: Optimal Sequence Finder
   Building off my first project, I now flip the script.
 Given a single initial board, which repeatable string of length n will solve it the best?
-  Here are the results for a random board:
+  Here are the results for a random board, where n = 4:

 # Project 3: Algorithmic Agents